 Going Public with Your Goals

 I’ve found the personal finance community to be extremely supportive of our goals.
 The support and encouragement have made our goals seem reachable.
-Other readers and bloggers have opened up our imaginations to new and different ways to save more and move abroad.
+Other readers and bloggers have opened up our imaginations to new and different ways to save more and live lives that matter.

 Forums like Rockstar Finance Forums have been invaluable in getting advice and meeting new people.
 Almost any question you have can be answered by some of the most knowledgeable people around!
 For free!
 (I really like free).

 Are there instances where other people can sabotage the pursuit of your goals?
 Of course!
 We all know the Joneses.
 Who hasn’t had a case of FOMO or major jealousy after seeing a long-lost friend’s Facebook post?
 Who hasn’t had someone rain on your parade after sharing your biggest, scariest dreams?